dozzie/statetip/doc/manpages/daemon.rst

     objects, one per line.
 A log file can be restored from such a dump with ``statetipd log-restore`` command.

+    Any problems (e.g. damaged records) encountered during dumping a log file are printed to *STDERR*.

 .. describe:: statetipd log-replay <logfile> [--read-block <bytes>] [--read-tries <count>]

     Replay a state log file and print the end result to *STDOUT* as a sequence of JSON objects, one per line.
 This command is similar to ``statetipd log-dump``, except it only prints the most recent values.

+    Problems (e.g. damaged records) encountered during replaying a log file that the procedure recovered from are suppressed.
+To get a detailed report, use ``statetipd log-dump`` command.

 .. describe:: statetipd log-restore <logfile> <dump-file>